 Because of WN's longstanding popularity, this brand is very convenient to find; even general craft stores often carry them.
-Though WN is typically the most expensive of the three, in addition to their 14 and 37 ml sizes, they do offer a 5 ml size.
-Because of WN's accessibility, even these smaller sizes are easy to find retail.
+Though WN is typically the most expensive of the three, in addition to their 14 ml sizes, WN offers many of their colors in an economical 37 ml size.

 In conclusion, Winsor & Newton watercolors tend to be:

 Daniel Smith began in 1976 with the manufacture of printing inks, but they have become one of the most popular watercolor brands available— and with good reason.
 Not only does DS offer more than 200 colors, but their high-quality watercolors are often made with pigments that no other company offers.